ericfinster/ericfinster.github.io/index.md

 <img class="profile-picture" src="files/eric.jpg">

-I am a lecturer in computer scientist at the University of Birmingham.
+I am a lecturer in computer science at the University of Birmingham.
 I grew up in Los Angeles, studied in Charlottesville, and presently live in Paris.

 ## Research Interests